RareSkills/zero-knowledge-puzzles/README.md

 npm install
 ```

-- Then, start the front edn
+- Then, start the front end:-
 ```
 npm run dev
 ```